jj-for-everyone/jj-for-everyone.github.io/src/more_bookmarks.md

 SyntaxError: invalid syntax.
 Maybe you meant '==' or ':=' instead of '='?
 ```

-Alice doesn't have time to figure out the problem.
-She decides it's best to wait for the teacher to explain how to do it correctly in next week's lecture.
-She doesn't just want to throw her changes away though.
-She wants to keep the experiment around so she can compare it to the correct version later.
+She wants to save this experiment for later reference without breaking `main`.
+First, she commits:
-As usual, she creates a new commit before pushing:

 ```sh
 jj commit -m "WIP: Add for loop (need to fix syntax)"
 ```

-Pushing work-in-progress (WIP) changes like this directly to the main bookmark would be a bad idea.
-Imagine if Bob later created a submission tarball and it accidentally included Alice's incomplete, incorrect code!
-That would be no good.
-To avoid that, Alice decides to push her commit to a new bookmark.

-What should be the name of that bookmark?
-Having a `main` bookmark is a strong convention, but for additional ones, anything goes.
-A simple approach is to just use a super short description of your changes, like `add-for-loop`.
-Some people like to prefix their bookmark names with their own name or username, allowing everyone to easily identify who's working on what: `alice/add-for-loop`.
-Still others include a ticket number from their bug-tracker software in the bookmark name.
-These are all fine options, but sometimes you _just don't care_.
-Jujutsu has a handy way to push changes quickly by generating a bookmark name for you:
+Pushing this work-in-progress (WIP) commit to `main` would be a mistake.
+The main bookmark should always point to stable, working code.
+Anyone else pulling from main would get her broken code, potentially blocking their work or getting it accidentally included in a project submission.

+To share her experiment safely, she can push it to a separate bookmark.
+While she could name it manually (e.g., `alice/add-for-loop`), she can also let Jujutsu generate a name and push immediately:

 ```sh
 jj git push --change @-